Anthony Rizzo's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Anthony Rizzo.

-In 2016, Anthony Rizzo helped the Cubs win their first World Series title since 1908.
+In the 2016 World Series, Anthony Rizzo scored 7 runs and had 5 RBIs, helping the Cubs win their first World Series title since 1908.

 1945: First World Series appearance since 1945

-On September 2, 2008, Anthony Rizzo's doctor informed him that he was in remission from Hodgkin's lymphoma, although he still had six weeks of treatment and follow-up testing to complete.
+On September 2, 2008, Anthony Rizzo's doctor informed him that his cancer was in remission, although he still had six weeks of treatment and follow-up testing remaining.

 On September 8, 2015, Anthony Rizzo hit his 100th career home run and 300th RBI against Cardinals pitcher Michael Wacha.

-December 11, 2016: 5th Annual Walk-Off for Cancer and Anthony Rizzo Day
+December 11, 2016: Anthony Rizzo Day and Walk-Off for Cancer

-On December 11, 2016, The Anthony Rizzo Foundation's 5th annual Walk-Off for Cancer raised more than $500,000.
-Broward County Commissioner Michael Udine proclaimed the day as Anthony Rizzo Day in Broward County, and Rizzo's high school retired his jersey.
+On December 11, 2016, the 5th annual Walk-Off for Cancer raised more than $500,000 by The Anthony Rizzo Foundation.
+Broward County Commissioner Michael Udine proclaimed that day to be Anthony Rizzo Day in Broward County, and Rizzo's old high school officially retired his jersey, Number 7.

 2016: World Series Title with the Cubs

-In 2016, Anthony Rizzo won a World Series title with the Chicago Cubs, adding to his list of accolades including the Silver Slugger Award, Gold Glove Award, and Roberto Clemente Award.
+In 2016, Anthony Rizzo won a World Series title with the Chicago Cubs.

-On October 27, 2017, Anthony Rizzo was named as the recipient of the Roberto Clemente Award for his charity's work to find a cure for childhood cancer.
+In 2017, Anthony Rizzo was named the recipient of the Roberto Clemente Award for his charity's work to find a cure for childhood cancer.

 2018: Gold Glove Award